hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/tetris-deployment-86d744fb47   2         2         2       12s
 ```

-Two games, *mario* and *tetris*, are deployed as the *ClusterIP* type, each running with 2 Pod replicas.
+Two games, *mario* and *tetris*, are deployed as the *ClusterIP* type, each running with 2 Pod replicas as default.
 They provide internal connectivity and can solely be accessed from within the cluster.

+You can configure the Horizontal Pod Autoscaling (HPA) in the cluster by using the K8s *HorizontalPodAutoscaler* resource.
+It will automatically scale the workload by deploying more Pods in the cluster according to application memory or CPU usage.

 T﻿ype the following commend to check that all the game service endpoints have been populated: